10 Ways to Overcome a Fear of Networking

 For many people, networking is a terrifying, disabling prospect.
-This may be because they're introspective, introverted, unconfident, shy, hindered by bad experiences, or simply new to the whole experience.
-Whatever the cause a fear of networking can be hard to overcome once it's established.
+This may be because they're introspective, introverted, unconfident, shy, hindered by bad experiences, or simply new to it.
+Whatever the cause, a fear of networking can be hard to overcome once it's established.

 The good news is that none of us are born with a natural talent for networking, even the people who really enjoy it.
-Networking isn't an "innate" ability but a skill that anyone can learn.
-You don't have to be a smooth operator or an extravert go-getter to be successful; you just need to use the right strategies.
+Networking isn't an "innate" ability, it's a skill that anyone can learn.
+You don't have to be a smooth operator or an extrovert go-getter to be successful; you just need to use the right strategies.

 Networking is an important skill to have and, if you can overcome your anxieties, your professional life will benefit from it.
 So, get ready to step out of your comfort zone, and read on.

 A good starting point is to adopt a strategy for your networking, and to work through the five practical steps outlined in our article, Professional Networking.
 These will give you a reassuring and manageable structure that you can rely on.
 They will also help you to understand the benefits of networking better.

 Moving beyond these basic steps, there are 10 more actions, outlined below, that you can take to turn networking from a nerve-wracking experience to a highly useful business tool.